dralmadani/DataViz-Project/README.md

 this is my old project under this link https://github.com/dralmadani/Data_Visualization

-the new project is hear (this note will remove in 3 Nov 2020)
+The new project is here (this note will remove on 3 Nov 2020 or before)
 --------------------------
 # Data Visualization Project
 Data visualization project proposal